-The 'Well Managed Highway Infrastructure: Code of practice 2016' (WMHI 2016) published by the UK Roads Liaison Group on 28th October 2016 (amended 15th March 2017) is the current national guidance available for highway authorities on the suggested management approach to adopt for the delivery of a safe and well maintained highway network.
+The 'Well Managed Highway Infrastructure: Code of practice 2016' (WMHI 2016) published by the UK Roads Liaison Group on 28th October 2016 (amended 15th March 2017) is the current national guidance available for highway authorities on the suggested management approach to adopt for the delivery of a safe and well-maintained highway network.

-September 2013 saw the latest and extensive update to Section 13 and Appendix H of the "Well-maintained Highways" document providing an up to ten year implementation plan which Authorities must strive to achieve to provide a robust Winter Service.
 Guidance relating to practical issues and the delivery of the Winter Service is contained within the National Winter Service Research Group (NWSRG) Practical Guide for Winter Service.